-- Council for Higher Education Accreditation (CHEA) (www.chea.org/). - Commission of the Council for the Accreditation of Educator Preparation (CAEP)
+- Council for Higher Education Accreditation (CHEA) (www.chea.org/). - Commission of the Council for the Accreditation of Educator Preparation (CAEP) - The baccalaureate degree program in nursing and the master's degree program in nursing at Regent University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791

-The School of Education's educational leadership and teacher preparation programs and the College of Arts and Science's interdisciplinary studies program are awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, to 12/31/2023.
+The School of Education's educational leadership and teacher preparation programs and the College of Arts and Science's teacher preparation programs are awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, to 12/31/2023.
 The accreditation does not include individual education courses that these programs offer to P-12 educators for professional development, relicensure, or other purposes.
 For more information on this accreditation, visit caepnet.org.